pachyderm/docs/content/latest/how-tos/advanced-data-operations/time-windows.md

 unit of data partitioning in Pachyderm.
 The glob pattern property in the pipeline specification defines a datum.
-When you analyze data within fixed time windows, such as the data that corresponds to fixed calendar dates, Pachyderm recommends that you organize your data repositories so that each of the time windows that you plan to analyze corresponds to a separate file or directory in your repository, and therefore, Pachyderm processes it as a separate datum.
+When you analyze data within fixed time windows, such as the data that corresponds to fixed calendar dates, MLDM recommends that you organize your data repositories so that each of the time windows that you plan to analyze corresponds to a separate file or directory in your repository, and therefore, MLDM processes it as a separate datum.

 Organizing your repository as described above, enables you to do the